History of anthropology by country: Early anthropology in Australia

 In Australia, anthropology began in the mid-19th century.
 The first studies, like many other colonized areas, focused on Indigenous people of Australia.
 The majority of the research was conducted by anthropologists from outside Australia and focused on collecting artifacts, studying the culture of Indigenous Australians, and recording the Native languages.
 The University of Sydney launched its anthropology department training in 1925 and began educating the first Australian-trained anthropologists.
+The creation of this department relied heavily on research funding from the Rockefeller foundation.
+The use of outside funding shaped the institutional development and research interest of Australian anthropology.
 Today there are over 17 Universities with anthropology programs in Australia.

 Early anthropological studies

 Adolf Bastian, was a German anthropologist and Navy surgeon, born in 1826.
 He toured many countries, including Australia, as a surgeon in the Navy.
 While in port, Bastian observed and recorded the people and cultures areas he traveled.
 His research culminated in his first published work, Man in History in 1860.

 In 1938, an expedition was launched to research how Indigenous Australians have been affected by colonialism.
 This project was led by Norman Tindale and Joseph Birdsell and was sponsored by Harvard University.
 They traveled almost 20,000 miles in the two years of their expedition.
 During their meetings with Indigenous Australians they recorded ethnographic data, conducted family histories, took body measurements of individuals, and collected blood and hair samples.
 Their research led to the publishing of “The Trihybrid Origin of the Australian Aborigine” in 1942.